CenturyLinkCloud/PublicKB/General/overview.md

           "views/*"
         ]

+### Notes on Additional Sections <a id="anchor-8" class="kb-toc-anchor" href="#anchor-8"></a>

-_The following sections are created automatically via the data structure added to the article data found at the top of this page_
+_The following sections, Related Questions and Attachments, are created automatically via the data structure added to the article data found at the top of this page.
+The sidebar content, Related Products also comes from this configuration data.
+However, the last section, Related Topics is automatically generated and is simply the all the other articles in the same category as this one._